prokopyl/selfie/README.md

 * **Support for non-static pointers**: `Selfie` can be tied to any lifetime, allowing the "Owned" pointer to be also borrowing something else.
 * **Support for cascading self-references**: Because `Selfie`s can be non-static, and there are no restrictions on referential types, a `Selfie` can itself be used as a referential type in another `Selfie`!
-This allows
+This allows complex self-referential structures to be created.

 ## Disadvantages